RunhangShu/RunhangWebsite/content/en/2024-06-greatness.md

 ---

-The greatness of human beings is not that we show love to others.
+The greatness of human beings is not that we show love to random people like a delivery person.

 The greatness of human beings is that we show love to others despite they we are also living at the hardest time of our life.